 A bill that would set the stage for turning off the water at the NSA datacenter facility in Bluffdale, Utah received a public hearing on November 19th.
 There was significant grassroots support.
 A report in Wired called the hearing "remarkable," and noted that there was no direct opposition from the committee members.
 Read about the hearing here.

-Your action can help get this bill passed in 2015!
+Your action can help get HB150 passed in 2015!
 Utah is home to a massive physical NSA data center facility in Bluffdale that relies on up to 1.7 million gallons of water to operate, provided by a local public utility.
-Passage of the 4th Amendment Protection Act would have major immediate impact.
+Passage of the 4th Amendment Protection Act would have major immediate impact. (learn more about the bill here)

 1. CONTACT YOUR STATE REP AND SENATOR

-Politely, but firmly, let each of them know that you support Marc Roberts' 4th Amendment Protection Act.
+Politely, but firmly, let each of them know that you support HB150 - and that you'd like them to support and co-sponsor the bill as well.
 Let them know that you don't want Utah to help the NSA violate your rights.

 Legislator lookup here: http://le.utah.gov/GIS/findDistrict.jsp